AliceWonderMiscreations/FileResource/README.md

 Unit Testing
 ============

 Unit Testing is performed using [PHPUnit](https://phpunit.de/) version 7.
+The results can be viewed in the file [UnitTestResults.txt](UnitTestResults.txt)

 -----------------------------------
 __EOF__